 Lake Placid isn’t just meant to be visited in the winter, though.
 Go for a hike, enjoy tubing or water skiing, rent a kayak, or experience rock climbing at Tilman’s Arete.
 The possibilities are endless!

 Last on our list is the Big Apple!
 While you can spend a month in the city and still have new places to explore, you can drive to and from the city and still see the sites all in one day!

 This time of year, our number one recommendation is to see the Rockefeller Center Christmas Tree.
 The tree has been a symbol of Christmas in the city for over 8 decades and is a must-see for New Yorkers and tourists alike.

 While you’re in Rockefeller center rent some skates and spend time at The Rink.
 If skating doesn’t interest you, purchase tickets to go to the Top of the Rock and take in the city like never before.
 You can also tour NBC Studios and enjoy access to the studios of The Tonight Show Starring Jimmy Fallon, Saturday Night Live, and Late Night with Seth Myers.

 Some activities and sites that can be enjoyed year-round include a stroll through Central Park, seeing a Broadway play, viewing the exhibits at MoMA, visiting the Statue of Liberty, and walking across the Brooklyn Bridge.

 Moving to Saratoga Springs

 Want to live close to some of the best that New York and Vermont have to offer?
-Explore our three properties in Saratoga Springs and lease your new home today.
+Explore our apartments in Saratoga Springs, NY, and lease your new home today.
 We can’t wait for you to be part of our community!